NeoASJ/Bio-acoustics-/README.md

 ## 🤝 Contributing

 Contributions are especially welcome in these areas:
-- Additional labelled frog call recordings for the Mandookavani dataset
+- Additional labelled frog call recordings for the   dataset
 - Improvements to the segmentation or augmentation pipeline
 - Lighter model architectures (e.g. MobileNet-style depthwise convolutions)
 - Field deployment case studies and accuracy reports